PatWie/cuda-design-patterns/README.md

 [EXAMPLE](./src/tune.cu.cc)

-As in the *CUDA Boilerplate Code* example we pack our kernels into structs.
+Like in the *CUDA Boilerplate Code* example we pack our kernels into structs.
 For different hyper-parameters we use template specialization.

 Given a generic CUDA kernel and a specialization